 If only they had thought of something extra for the Jawa, like some junk or something and he would have looked worth the money without having to wear what looks like a dirty woolen sock over top of him.

 “Urrrrrrrrrrgh!
 Urrrgh Urrrgh Urrrgh Urrrgh!”

 That was a Sandpeople noise, or the noise you make if you accidentally swallow the Jawa figure and are trying to bring it back up.

 I really like this figure.
-This was one I remember getting for 20p from a carboot sale many years ago.
+This was one I remember getting for 20p from a car boot sale many years ago.
 I never felt like you found out enough about the Sandpeople in the original film.
 What was under the robes, why were they so savage and why did they sound like donkeys?
-All of these questions would be answered as time went on, but I like characters or civilizations with a bit of mystery about them.
-And apparently they sounded like braying donkeys because they used the sound of braying donkeys (or mules) and looped it so it sounded not exactly like a braying donkey.
-I don’t think I have typed ‘braying’ ever before this paragraph.
+Most of these questions would be answered as time went on, but I like characters or civilizations with a bit of mystery about them, and the Sandpeople are definitely mysterious.

 Interesting fact, In the first film when Luke gets attacked, the Sandperson only ever raised his weapon above his head once, but they looped it so it looked like he was raising it up and down.
-This figure is in that pose that has become pretty synonymous with the Sandpeople now, and I think it looks pretty good.
-There was a variation with hollow facial tubes, which I think is more sought after, but it isn’t something I ever felt the need to acquire.
+There was a sandpeople variation with hollow facial tubes, which I think is more sought after, but it isn’t something I ever felt the need to acquire.